cakama3a/Prometheus82/README.md

 ![image](https://github.com/user-attachments/assets/0900068d-f3f0-4ae1-958f-e919bea8ca53)
 Test results on a temporary personalized Gamepadla.com page

+## Solenoid Response Time
+The Prometheus 82 solenoid has its own inherent delays that are part of the testing system:
+Video demonstration of solenoid speed measurement: https://www.reddit.com/r/GPDL/comments/1kv7ys9/i_finally_bought_a_camera_that_can_record_1000/

+- For analog sticks: The solenoid adds approximately 4ms of delay
+- For buttons: The solenoid adds 1-2ms of delay, but the code includes a delay compensation mechanism to complement the [GPDL](https://github.com/cakama3a/GPDL) tester (considered the most accurate device for button measurement)

+Actual delays after compensation:
+- Buttons: ~0.2-0.7ms
+- Analog sticks: ~3-4ms

+All tests include these delays as they are an inherent part of the Prometheus 82 testing system.

 ## License
 This project is licensed under the Prometheus 82 License.
 It may be used for non-commercial purposes only.
 Any derivative works must include a prominent notice crediting "Prometheus 82 by John Punch (https://gamepadla.com)" in the visible part of the program.
 See the [LICENSE](LICENSE) file for details.